bluehabit/BlogPosts/Vanilla-JS/Closures In Depth.md

 ![f](https://imgur.com/ynchAF2.png)

-Here we slighlty modified the code to accept an additional argument.
+Here we slightly modified the code to accept an additional argument.
 Even though the parent function has already returned, we still have access to the `string` argument, as well as the variable `count`.

 ## Callbacks that Utilize Closures